 Rationale: Vegetation material entwined within the solar array fence presents a fuel source for fire.
 Maintenance and removal will minimize this risk.

-Veg-10 Shrubland and PHS Avoidance: No solar arrays would be sited on any rabbitbrush shrubland or WDFW-designated Priority Habitat types.
+Veg-10 Shrubland and Priority Habitat and Species Avoidance: No solar arrays shall be sited on any rabbitbrush shrubland or WDFW-designated Priority Habitat types.

 Rationale: Rabbitbrush shrubland and Priority Habitats serve a vital environmental need and face a number of threats from development.
 Preserving these habitat types from Project impacts serves to reduce impacts to the vegetation and wildlife that are dependent on them.